 - Create an organization to facilitate bringing available funding to Ohio for PCMH implementation

 Forty-two (42) Ohio practice sites, each affiliated with one of four selected medical schools or one of five selected nursing schools completed the two-year practice transformation period through the pilot, which ended June 30, 2014.
-Limited support is available to practices through September 2014, as they work to achieve PCMH recognition.
+Limited support was available to practices through September 2014, as they continued to work to achieve PCMH recognition.
 The project contracted with TransforMED to provide training and support for the pilot sites.
 Furthermore, to support the advancement of curricular reform to incorporate the aims and ideas of the PCMH, a Choose Ohio First scholarship opportunity for medical school and advance practice nurse (APN) students who commit to practice primary care in Ohio was also created.

 The PCMH Education Pilot Project is one of the most unique, visionary and concerted statewide efforts to commit to both improving how primary care is delivered and how providers are trained.